VWAS/polaris/README.md

 -----

-Made with ❤️ by VWAS Studios in 🇩🇪 and 🇦🇺. &copy; 2015 VWAS Studios
+Made with ❤️ by VWAS Studios in 🇩🇪 and 🇦🇺. &copy; 2015 VWAS Studios.
+Licensed under the MIT License.